twitocode/Tantalum/content/University/Year 1/MATH 1B03/Midterm 1.md

 	- What does it mean for vectors to span it
 	- linear combinations
 	-
-- Multiplying Matricies by scalars
+- Multiplying Matrices by scalars
 - Homogenous systems of equations
 	- at least one solution
 	- unknowns > equations = infinitely many solutions